kathrynegan/ChartParser/README.md

 The format of the grammar and lexicon is very specific.
 Any deviation from this format may cause undesirable or no parses.

+For this parser, the parent node "S" represents a sentence.

 For more information about the mechanism of chart parsing, please see the original 2012 write-up for this code in docs/, where the original 2012 code (Appendix.txt) can also be found.

 ### Grammar